Santid23/projectfinal-client/README.md

-# LET HIM COOK: built using MERN STACK (Mongo, Express, React.JS, Node)
+# TryHard :muscle: : built using MERN STACK (Mongo, Express, React.JS, Node)

-Let Him Cook is a MERN app that displays some of the coolest restaurants around the world and allows experienced users to create more restaurants and display them on the web.
+TryHard seeks to be one of the main apps in the fitness sector where any user (amateur or professional) can have fun.

 # Deployed Application